ketchupdatacommit/Leanskill_Test/README.md

-Codinfg Challenge for Lean Skill
+Coding Challenge for Lean Skill

 Please use a Python 3 environment for running the code